-An alternative option is to just to start your index at the back of your notebook.
-It sounds a bit weird I know, but it will serve you the same way and you’ll never run out of pages, disregarding how detailed you want your index to be.
+An alternative option is to just start your index at the back of your notebook.
+It sounds a bit weird I know, but it will serve you the same way, and you’ll never run out of pages, disregarding how detailed you want your index to be.

 What if you run out of pages?

 In that case, there are a few things you can do.

 First of all is, just continue your index on the next free page, and on your original index just note at which page it continues.